 Aiding the social commentary are some brilliantly recreated news reports.
 These give us a glimpse of the world outside the farm house, including the mob put in charge of dealing with the situation, popping off the ‘ghouls’ with little care or respect.
 These reports also add to the naturalism of the film, which could have seemed silly in the wrong hands.

 So, Night of the Living Dead may not scare me to the same degree it did when I was a youngster, but it’s still a bleak, intelligent and groundbreaking masterpiece of horror.
 Over the years, films have used the same formula with slicker production, better actors and more realistic special effects, but the stark simplicity of it and the power of some of its final scenes in particular, have rarely been topped.

-Night of the Living Dead is out on 19th February on Blu-Ray in the UK, released by The Criterion Collection.
+Night of the Living Dead is also out on now on Blu-Ray in the UK, released by The Criterion Collection.
 The transfer looks fantastic.
 It’s clean and sharp, with a natural look and a strong, clean soundtrack to back it up.

 There are plenty of special features included too: